Bernard London

-Bernard London was an American real estate broker known for his 1932 paper Ending the Depression Through Planned Obsolescence.
+Bernard London (born in 1872 or 1873) was an American real estate broker known for his 1932 paper Ending the Depression Through Planned Obsolescence.
 Scholars credit him with coining the term "planned obsolescence".

 Early life and career in real estate

 London was born in 1872 or 1873 and began his career in Russia as a builder.
-London, who was Jewish, emigrated to the United States at the beginning of the 20th century.
+London, who was Jewish, immigrated to the United States at the beginning of the 20th century.
 Giles Slade wrote that London was self-educated "in the history of building construction" and ultimately pursued a career in real estate in New York, New York.
 Slade also notes that London was a Freemason.

 Theories of planned obsolescence

 Between 1932 and 1935, London wrote three essays in which he argued in favor of policies that facilitated planned obsolescence: Ending the Depression Through Planned Obsolescence (1932), The New Prosperity Through Planned Obsolescence: Permanent Employment, Wise Taxation and Equitable Distribution of Wealth (1934), and Rebuilding Prosperous Nations Through Planned Obsolescence (1935).
 All three essays were self-published and copies of his works are considered "extremely rare", though London registered these essays with the Library of Congress.
 Giles Slade notes that London began writing these essays "at a point of transition in his life — with plenty of time on his hands."